What to see in the south of Sri Lanka? Where are the best beaches in the south of Sri Lanka? Where to stay in this part of Sri Lanka?

-3. Take one of the most instagrammable shots at the Swing
+3. Take one of the most Instagramable shots at the Swing

-This place was made famous thanks to instagram.
-Here you can take a beautiful shot at sunset on a swing hang to a coconut tree.
+This place was made famous thanks to Instagram.
+Here you can take a beautiful shot at sunset on a swing hanging from a coconut tree.

 The palm tree rope swing is located on Dalawella Beach.
 Today, it is one of the best things to see when traveling to Sri Lanka.
 This place is right in front of the Pearly’s Dream cabana a chill place for a drink and food with a super friendly owner.

 4. Visit the Sea Turtle Farm & Hatchery in South Sri Lanka